-In non-mirror mode (when you set MirrorMode to False), the HPE DIH divides the index data among the connected IDOL servers.
+In non-mirror mode, the DIH divides the index data among the connected IDOL servers.
 Each IDOL server receives the same amount of data.

-The diagram below shows how the HPE DIH in non-mirror mode integrates into an IDOL server installation.
+The diagram below shows how the DIH in non-mirror mode integrates into an IDOL server installation.

-HPE DIH system architecture (non-mirror mode)
+DIH system architecture (non-mirror mode)

-The HPE DIH distributes the index data that it receives (represented by gray arrows in the diagram above) evenly across the connected IDOL Servers.
-For example, if the HPE DIH connects to four IDOL servers, it indexes approximately one quarter of the data into each IDOL server.
+The DIH distributes the index data that it receives (represented by gray arrows in the diagram above) evenly across the connected IDOL Servers.
+For example, if the DIH connects to four IDOL servers, it indexes approximately one quarter of the data into each IDOL server.
 It does not split up sections of individual documents.

-Run the HPE DIH in non-mirror mode if the amount of data that you want to index is too large for a single IDOL Server.
-If the IDOL Servers that the HPE DIH indexes into are on different machines, the indexing process requires less time.
+Run the DIH in non-mirror mode if the amount of data that you want to index is too large for a single IDOL Server.
+If the IDOL Servers that the DIH indexes into are on different machines, the indexing process requires less time.

-The HPE DIH periodically checks whether all the connected IDOL Servers are available.
-If an IDOL Server is unavailable, the HPE DIH queues the data that this IDOL Server normally receives.
-When the IDOL Server is available again, the HPE DIH indexes the queued data into it.
+DIH periodically checks whether all the connected IDOL Servers are available.
+If an IDOL Server is unavailable, the DIH queues the data that this IDOL Server normally receives.
+When the IDOL Server is available again, the DIH indexes the queued data into it.